opensourcepledge/opensourcepledge.com/README.md

 ## Maintainers

 Open Source Pledge is not involved in any flow of funds and so we do not directly onboard maintainers.
-Please confirm with each open source project about their individual best means of recieving funds, as platforms and fiscal hosts have varying fee structures, and the recipient projects may have specific ways to maximize the impact of your contributions.

 For projects that do not have existing ways to recieve funds, the following is a partial list of platforms, in alphabetical order only, that enable funding of open source projects.

 - [Apache Software Foundation: Incubator](https://incubator.apache.org/)
 - [Buy Me a Coffee](https://www.buymeacoffee.com/)